PolyglotSymposium/void/README.md

 ### Goals
 + Honor the inherent conflict of interest between command-mode and a scripting language.
-Vi is fundamentally modal; I believe that there needs to be a modal distinction drawn between wanting to dash off quick commands while working, and doing some serious scripting.
+Vi is fundamentally modal; I believe that there needs to be a modal distinction drawn between wanting to dash off quick commands or while working or even do some simple configuration, and doing some serious scripting such as implementing a whole plugin.
 + Bind keys to the underlying API rather than mapping them to other keys.
 + Default some keys to more useful default mappings, as many Vim users are already doing (<kbd>CTRL</kbd>-<kbd>a</kbd> and <kbd>CTRL</kbd>-<kbd>c</kbd>